Stanford Human-Computer Interaction Seminar

 CS547 Students

 If enrolled Stanford students wish to attend the seminar regularly, they can receive one unit of credit by enrolling in CS 547.
-We expect students to attend seminar in person at 10:30am - 11:30am PT on Fridays, and to watch all seminars.
+We expect students to attend seminar in person at 11:30am - 12:30pm PT on Fridays, and to watch all seminars.
 Up to 2 can be watched remotely via the recordings, which can be found on Canvas via Panopto.
 In this case, you will also be required to write a brief two-paragraph report on the talk that describes your favorite moment from the talk and one question you would have liked to ask the speaker.
 For speakers who are remote, synchronous attendance during the webinar counts as in-person attendance.
-SCPD students do not need to watch seminars live, but should complete the reports weekly.
-If you are unable to attend in person because of health concerns, complete this form and we will reach out to arrange remote attendance.
+CGOE students do not need to watch seminars live, but should complete the reports weekly.
+If you are unable to attend in person because of health concerns, please email the course instructor to arrange remote attendance.
 If you have been exposed to COVID-19 or are concerned about a recent potential exposure before a given lecture, email cs547@cs.stanford.edu to arrange for remote attendance.
 If circumstances result in you missing more than two in-person seminars, you can still earn credit by watching two seminars for each additional one that you missed: (1) the original seminar that you missed, recorded; and (2) one live HCI Group seminar - either an HCI Seminar lecture or HCI Lunch in a future quarter.
 Email cs547@cs.stanford.edu to report on your makeup seminar, instead of using the attendance form.

 We require live attendance because this helps establish a warm and welcoming atmosphere for our invited speakers.
 If you enroll late, any lectures you missed will count against the two that you get to watch non-live.
 Course conflicts do not excuse absence—enrolling in the class is a commitment to attend it.
 Likewise, job interviews and other schedule conflicts under the student's control are not excused absences: we provide the two non-live seminars for these purposes.
 Travel for athletic competitions is an excused absence, since it is not under the student's control.
 For serious illness, death in the family, or other issues out of the student's control, contact the course staff.